 When an opportunity presents itself, how do you react?
-When you have true vision clarity you can see your next best steps before they present themselves.
+You can see your next best steps before they present themselves when you have true vision clarity.
 In fact, you work to put yourself in opportunities way.

 Tess captured it when she said, "I’m not going to spend the rest of my life working my ass off and getting nowhere just because I followed rules that I had nothing to do with setting up."
 Opportunities call for gumption.
-Whether you call it gumption, chutzpah or hustle, the key is to be nimble and ready take advantage of the right opportunity for you.
+Whether you call it gumption, chutzpah, or hustle, the key is to be agile and ready to take advantage of the right opportunity for you.

-Without gumption you'll miss out.
-You'll be left with doubt, confusion and fear, unsure about what to do when your best opportunities arise.
+Without gumption, you'll miss out.
+Instead, you'll be left with doubt, confusion, and fear, unsure about what to do when your best opportunities arise.

 Personal branding is about impression management.
 Like it or not, your clothes speak.
-What you wear influences not only how you feel about yourself, but how others perceive you.
-Quoting Coco Chanel, Katharine told Tess, “Dress shabbily and they notice the dress.
-Dress impeccably and they notice the woman.”
+What you wear influences how you feel about yourself and how others perceive you.
+Quoting Coco Chanel, Katharine told Tess, “Dress shabbily, and they notice the dress.
+Dress impeccably, and they notice the woman.”
 Picking up on this, Tess shifted her appearance from wild and trendy to sophisticated and classic.
 Hey, “You wanna be taken seriously, you need serious hair.”

 If you're in transition, take a moment to evaluate your visual brand and make the necessary adjustments.
-Your visual brand should give you the confidence to leverage your career capital to your advantage.
+Your visual brand should give you the confidence to leverage your career capital.

-I've made a few career transitions over my working life so I can appreciate the importance of career capital.
-In hindsight, I can also see the importance of having someone who can help in gaining the clarity you need to navigate the career maze.
+I've made a few career transitions over my working life to appreciate the importance of career capital.
+In hindsight, I can also see the importance of having someone who can help you gain the clarity you need to navigate the career maze.
 It's no longer a straight line to where you want to go and what you want to do.
 I'm grateful for the twists and turns in my career because it's made me a better coach and consultant, and it has informed my life's work.

-Looking back I'm confident it was the combination of investing in relationships, advancing my skills, gaining character, a lot of gumption and a kick-ass personal brand.
+I'm confident it was the combination of investing in relationships, advancing my skills, gaining character, a lot of gumption, and a kick-ass personal brand.